 In Washington, White House spokesman Jay Carney said the United States is seriously concerned about reports of excessive force by police, and he urged all sides to avoid violence.
 He said the right to peaceful protest is fundamental to any democracy.

-The protests began Friday as a demonstration against plans to dig up a park in Ankara for new construction.
+The protests began Friday as a demonstration against plans to dig up a park in Ankara for a new mosque.
 But some of the marchers say they are very angry at Mr. Erdogan's conservative Islamic-oriented government and what they see as its interference in the lives of citizens who do not share his religious views.

 US SECRETARY OF STATE JOHN KERRY: